-- a. the purpose of the medication; - b. the dosage; - c. the time at which or the special circumstances under which medication shall be administered; - d. the length of time for which the medication is prescribed; - e. possible side effects of the medication.
+- a. the purpose of the medication; - b. the dosage; - c. the time at which or the special circumstances under which medication shall be administered: - d. the length of time for which the medication is prescribed; - e. possible side effects of the medication.

 Medication must be delivered to the school nurse by a parent or guardian in its original container.
+Medications cannot be brought in by a student except for self-carry inhalers and EpiPens with a current medical doctor order on file.
 A limited supply of medication can be kept in the school, and medication no longer required must be removed from the building by the parent or guardian.
 Medication orders must be renewed annually by the physician.